julietkilo/CANBabel/README.md

 ## Overview

 CANBabel is a conversion tool for CAN database files.
 It was created because most CAN databases are stored in proprietary formats that are not documented and can not be used for free.
-The open source CAN analysis tool [**Kayak**](https://github.com/dschanoeh/Kayak/ "Kayak is an application for CAN bus diagnosis and monitoring") introduced a new and well documented XML based format: KCD (file suffix .kcd).
-KCD is the acronym for Kayak CAN definition.
+The open source CAN analysis tool [**Kayak**](https://github.com/dschanoeh/Kayak/ "Kayak is an application for CAN bus diagnosis and monitoring") introduced a new and well documented XML based format: KCD (file suffix .kcd). [**KCD**](https://github.com/julietkilo/kcd) is the acronym for Kayak CAN definition.
 Initially **CANBabel** supported only conversion from the .dbc format to the .kcd format but the goal is to provide a tool that supports many formats.

+In 2018 CANBabel has been completely revised to support databases containing CAN-FD messages.

 ## Supported formats
 Currently the following formats are supported (Read/Write):